cschreib/lxgui/README.md

 ## Front-end and back-ends

 Using CMake (3.14 or later), you can compile using the command line, or create projects files for your favorite IDE.
-The front-end GUI library itself only depends on [Lua](http://www.lua.org/) (>5.1), [sol2](https://github.com/ThePhD/sol2) (included as a submodule), [utfcpp](https://github.com/nemtrif/utfcpp) (included as a submodule), [oup](https://github.com/cschreib/observable_unique_ptr) (included as submodule), and [fmtlib](https://github.com/fmtlib/fmt) (included as submodule).
+The front-end GUI library itself depends on [Lua](http://www.lua.org/) (>5.1), [sol2](https://github.com/ThePhD/sol2) (included as a submodule), [utfcpp](https://github.com/nemtrif/utfcpp) (included as a submodule), [oup](https://github.com/cschreib/observable_unique_ptr) (included as submodule), and [fmtlib](https://github.com/fmtlib/fmt) (included as submodule).

 To parse layout files, the library depends on [pugixml](https://github.com/zeux/pugixml) (included as submodule), and [rapidyaml](https://github.com/biojppm/rapidyaml) (included as submodule).
-These are optional dependencies; you can use both if you want to support XML and YAML layout files, or just one if you need only XML or YAML.
+These are optional dependencies; you can use both if you want to support both XML and YAML layout files, or just one if you need only XML or YAML, or even neither if you want to write your UI in pure C++.

 Available rendering back-ends:

  - OpenGL.
-This back-end depends on [Freetype](https://www.freetype.org/) for font loading and rendering, and [libpng](http://www.libpng.org/pub/png/libpng.html) for texture loading (hence, only PNG textures are supported, but other file types can be added with little effort), as well as [GLEW](http://glew.sourceforge.net/) for OpenGL support.
+This back-end depends on [Freetype](https://www.freetype.org/) for font loading and rendering, and [libpng](http://www.libpng.org/pub/png/libpng.html) for texture loading (hence, only PNG textures are supported), as well as [GLEW](http://glew.sourceforge.net/) for OpenGL support.
 It can be compiled either in "legacy" OpenGL (fixed pipeline) for maximum compatibility, or OpenGL 3 (programmable pipeline) for maximum performance.
 This back-end generally offers the best possible performance, but it also has the largest number of third-party dependencies, hence it can be harder to set up.

  - SFML2.
 This back-end uses [SFML2](https://www.sfml-dev.org/) for everything, and thus only depends on SFML.
 It runs a little bit slower than the OpenGL back-end, as the extra layer from SFML adds a bit of overhead.
 At present, some limitations in the SFML API also prevents using VBOs.